xinyee20/tp/docs/XlsxFileFormat.md

 # Valid file formats

+This section describes the file formatting which are accepted by Serenity.

 ## 1. Format of typical File downloaded from LumiNUS

 Serenity accepts attendance sheet downloaded directly from LumiNUS.
 A typical attendance sheet downloaded